NBakaev/hishop/README.md

 # hiShop - tk.hishopapp

 This project uses Java & Spring Boot.
-To start server use `mvn package & java -jar target/web-0.0.1-SNAPSHOT.jar`.
+To start server use `mvn package & java -jar target/web-0.1.0-SNAPSHOT.jar`.
 This will start web server on port which is described in `application.properties` or environment or VM options on startup

+## Start options

+#### Program arguments

+ - `--spring.profiles.active=development` - start with embedded(running on local machine; fully clean on every startup) MongoDB database
+ - `--spring.profiles.active=production` - by default or leave `spring.profiles.active` blank - start with remote MongoDB database
+ - `-Dhttp.proxyHost=127.0.0.1
+ -Dhttp.proxyPort=9999
+ -Dhttps.proxyHost=127.0.0.1
+ -Dhttps.proxyPort=9999
+ -Djava.net.useSystemProxies=true
+` - just common argument to use local proxy for JVM (port 9999)

 ## Components: